List of World War I memorials and cemeteries in Pas-de-Calais: The Canadian National Vimy Memorial Site

 The Canadian National Vimy Memorial site is located approximately 8 km north of Arras, France, near the towns of Vimy and Neuville-Saint-Vaast.
 The site is one of the few places on the former Western Front where a visitor can see the trench lines of a First World War battlefield and the related terrain in a preserved natural state.
 The total area of the site is 100 ha, much of which is forested and off limits to visitors to ensure public safety.
 The site's rough terrain and unearthed unexploded munitions make the task of grass cutting too dangerous for human operators.
 Instead, sheep graze the open meadows of the site.

 The site was founded principally as a location for the Vimy Memorial but it also contains a number of other memorials.
 These include memorials dedicated to the French Moroccan Division, the Lions Club International monument and that in honour of Lieutenant-Colonel Mike Watkins.
 There are also two Commonwealth War Graves Commission maintained cemeteries on site; Canadian Cemetery No. 2 and Givenchy Road Canadian Cemetery.
 Beyond being a popular location for battlefield tours, the site is also an important location in the burgeoning field of First World War battlefield archaeology, because of its preserved and largely undisturbed state.
 The site's interpretive centre helps visitors fully understand the Vimy Memorial, the preserved battlefield park, and the history of the Battle of Vimy within the context of Canada's participation in the First World War.
-The Canadian National Vimy Memorial and Beaumont-Hamel Newfoundland Memorial sites comprise close to 80 percent of conserved First World War battlefields in existence and between them receive over one million visitors each year.
+The Canadian National Vimy Memorial and Beaumont-Hamel Newfoundland Memorial sites comprise close to 80 per cent of conserved First World War battlefields in existence and between them receive over one million visitors each year.